-Candidates are required to ski at an expert level, which is a strong and technically accurate skier making dynamic short, medium and long radius turns on all groomed terrain.
+3. Skiing - Ski at an expert level.

+Ski on all groomed terrain performing strong and technically accurate dynamic short, medium and long radius turns.

-The candidate is also able to ski all off piste terrain with speed and confidence making short, medium and long radius turns using ski performance appropriate to the off piste situation.
+Ski on all off-piste terrain performing with speed and confidence short, medium and long radius turns using ski performance appropriate to the off-piste situation.